2 Samuel 16

 Introduction

-Chapter 16 narrates three encounters as David continues his flight: Ziba's opportunistic provision of supplies accompanied by a false accusation against Mephibosheth (vv.
-1–4); Shimei's curse-throwing from the hillside (vv.
-5–14); and, in Jerusalem, Hushai's entry into Absalom's court and Ahithophel's politically devastating counsel (vv.
+Chapter 16 recounts three encounters as David continues his flight: Ziba's provision of supplies, coupled with a false accusation against Mephibosheth (vv.
+1–4); Shimei's cursing from the hillside (vv.
+5–14); and, in Jerusalem, Hushai's entry into Absalom's court alongside Ahithophel's destructive counsel (vv.
 15–23).
-All three encounters illuminate what happens to a king in his most exposed moment: some exploit his weakness (Ziba), some vent accumulated resentment (Shimei), and some work in the shadows to undermine the usurper (Hushai).
-The chapter is a study in how power attracts different human responses in its absence — opportunity, hatred, and covert loyalty.
+Together they show what becomes visible when a king is at his most exposed: some exploit his weakness (Ziba), some vent long-held resentment (Shimei), and some work quietly against the usurper (Hushai).
+The chapter traces the varied responses that gather around power in its moment of absence: opportunism, hatred, and covert loyalty.

-The theological weight of the chapter falls on David's response to Shimei.
-Abishai wants to kill the cursing Benjamite immediately.
-David forbids it with one of the most spiritually extraordinary statements in the Old Testament: "Perhaps the LORD will see my affliction and repay me with good for the cursing I receive today."
-David has been accused of bloodshed.
-He does not defend himself.
-He accepts the suffering as potentially God-ordained, holds open the possibility that God is using it, and waits.
-This is not passivity or weakness — it is mature faith under pressure, the same submission he showed in sending back the Ark.
-It contrasts sharply with the machinations happening simultaneously on both sides of the conflict, where everyone else is calculating and maneuvering.
+The theological center of the chapter lies in David's response to Shimei.
+Abishai wants to kill the cursing Benjamite at once.
+David forbids it and says, "Perhaps the LORD will see my affliction and repay me with good for the cursing I receive today."
+He has been accused of bloodshed, yet he does not defend himself.
+He accepts the suffering as something God may have appointed, leaves open the possibility that God is using it, and waits.
+This is not passivity but faith under pressure, the same submission he showed in sending back the Ark.
+It stands in contrast to the schemes around him, where others calculate and maneuver.

 Ziba's Provision and Accusation Against Mephibosheth (vv.
 1–4)